 - Body Dysmorphic Disorder Examination (BDDE): This semi-structured interview is fairly lengthy, and is of limited usefulness for patients with more severe BDD symptoms.
 A self-report version has been used in some studies, but its psychometric properties have not been established.

 - BDD-YBOCS:This semi-structured rater-administered measure is similar to the Y-BOCS for OCD with the exception that it includes two additional items (insight and avoidance).
 All 12 items should be rated; it is not intended for use as a 10-item scale.
 It assesses BDD severity during the past week.
 Scale scores range from 0-48.
 The cutpoint for the presence of the BDD diagnosis is 20.
-It is intended for use only with people who have already been diagnosed with BDD (it should not be used to diagnose BDD).
-The BDD-YBOCS should be administered by a trained clinician or rater; a self-report version should not be used, because its reliability and validity has not been demonstrated.
+It is intended for use only with people who have already been diagnosed with BDD (it should not be used to screen for or diagnose BDD).
+It is best for the BDD-YBOCS to be administered by a trained clinician or rater.
+To obtain this scale, visit https://www.proemhealth.com/contact.

 - BDD-PSR: This brief measure provides a global rating of BDD severity.
 It maps onto DSM diagnostic criteria for BDD.
 The BDD-PSR is especially well suited for tracking BDD severity in longitudinal course of illness studies.
-It identifies full criteria BDD and subthreshold BDD, and it is well suited for tracking remission and relapse of BDD over time.
+It identifies full criteria BDD, BDD in partial remission, and BDD in full remission; thus, it is well suited for tracking remission and relapse of BDD over time.

 - Body Dysmorphic Disorder Examination (BDDE): This measure (see above) also assesses BDD severity.